deepjs/getting-started-with-deep/tutorial.md

 });
 ```
 Test it.
 And it don't say hello to you, but to John Rambo.
 Don't know for you but me I'm impressed.
 This is not anyone!
 I'm hearing people saying "hey, what about using a real templating engine?".
-Ok let me show you ho to do this :
+Ok let me show you how to do this :

 We will use a protocol for that, so first we have to create it.
 Just add this line before your view declaration :
 ```javascript